gokulmanohar/PES21-myCLUB-TOUR/docs/README.md

 `3.
 Clear Records.exe` to clear all the saved records and json files (warning).

 ### For Contributors
+[Licence](https://github.com/gokulmanohar/PES21-myCLUB-TOUR/blob/main/LICENSE)

 This repository contains the source codes.
 You can clone it and may make necessary changes.
-[Licence](https://github.com/gokulmanohar/PES21-myCLUB-TOUR/blob/main/LICENSE)
-**Requirements**
 Following external packages need to be installed.

 [colorama](https://pypi.org/project/colorama/)
 ```
 pip install colorama